What Is Epilepsy?

-In 2011, the FDA issued updated warnings on birth defect risks and AEDs:
+In recent years the FDA has issued several warnings on birth defect risks and AEDs:

 - Valproate may have long-term effects on a child’s cognitive development if the mother takes it during her first trimester of pregnancy.
 Studies indicate that children born to mothers who took valproate during pregnancy had lower scores on IQ and other cognitive tests than children whose mothers took other types of AEDs.
 Valproate drug products include valproate sodium (Depacon), valproic acid (Depakene), and divalproex sodium (Depakote).